manuel-192/Antergos/Antergos-packages/README.md

 <b>Disclaimer</b>: <u>use these packages at your own risk!</u> I cannot guarantee the safety of these packages, but I try to build and transfer them here using the best coding and safety practices I know of.

-NOTE: Some of these packages are built from the AUR repos (e.g. yad and yay).
-They are here for people who wish to easily download the latest packages into their systems.
+NOTE: Some of these packages may have been built from the AUR repos (e.g. yad and yay).
+They are here for people who wish to easily download the <i>latest available</i> packages into their systems.
 I may remove the AUR packages from here at any time, since they are better served at their original locations.

 ### UserManager
 Simple graphical user manager, mainly for Xfce users in systems where there is no graphical user manager.<br>